-- Select an existing Package to review, or create a new Package, using the Navigator toolbar - If you want to select a specific type of element to review, use the second button from the right in the Navigator toolbar this also provides the option of switching back to displaying elements of any type in the Package
+If you want to select a specific type of element to review, use the 'Element Type' icon in the 'Element' panel of the 'Specification - Specify' ribbon.
+This also provides the option of switching back to displaying elements of any type in the Package

-You can also adjust the list header bar to include the columns that show the information of interest to you, and the display Filter bar to further isolate particular elements for review.
-For an existing Package, the Specification Manager might now resemble this:
+You can also adjust the column headings to include the columns that show the information of interest to you, and display the Filter bar to further isolate particular elements for review.
+For an existing Package, the Specification

+Manager might now resemble this: